alexbradd/uni-notes/bioinfo/notes.md

 alphabet.
 A trie is defined as the smallest tree over an alphabet such that:

 1. Each edge of the trie is labelled with one character $c \in \Sigma$
-2. A node has at most one outgoing edge labelled for each $c \in \Sigam$
+2. A node has at most one outgoing edge labelled for each $c \in \Sigma$
 3. Each key is "spelled out" along some path starting at the root.

 We can then construct a trie from the reads and "slide" the trie down the genome